 So, check them out today as they are undoubtedly one of the best Japanese omakase restaurants in Singapore!

 |Operating Hours||Tuesday – Friday : 12:00PM – 2:00PM|

 6. Sushi Jiro

 - Fresh produce as well as ingredients flown from Japan

 - Seasonal seafood menu

-Renowned for exquisite Sushi and Omakase courses, Sushi Jiro’s Japanese culinary team serves up top quality Japanese seafood in authentic Japanese style.
+Renowned for exquisite Sushi as well as Omakase courses, Sushi Jiro’s Japanese culinary team serves up top quality Japanese seafood in authentic Japanese style.
 You will also be impressed with how every usage of wood elements is naturally symmetrical and proper.

 Sushi Jiro offers authentic Japanese cuisines consisting of Omakase courses and a la carte orders.
-Other dishes include pressure sushi with otoro, seabream, kamasu, sashimi, and seasonal kinds of seafood.
+Other dishes include pressure sushi with otoro, seabream, kamasu, sashimi, as well as seasonal kinds of seafood.

 |Address||Marina Bay 6 Raffles Boulevard, #04-600. |

 PARKROYAL COLLECTION Marina Bay 039594